Iced Coconut Milk Latte Recipe

 Top tip: To elevate your coffee to a delicious cafe experience, try rimming your glass with maple syrup and toasted coconut.

 If you’re not into coconut-flavored things, this drink is probably not for you, but there are plenty of other delicious iced coffee recipes to discover.
+Or you can make these other lattes instead:

 Whether you’re looking for a dairy free alternative to an iced latte, or you just love the taste of creamy coconut, give this drink a shot.
 It’s easy to make at home and can be flavored with extra ingredients for a special occasion.